 Blast Furnace gas generation and usage

-The high top pressure of BF gas is utilized to operate a generator (Top gas pressure Recovery Turbine – i.e. TRT in short).
-TRT can generate electrical energy (Power) up to 35 kWh/ ton of hot metal without burning any fuel.
+The high top pressure of BF gas is utilized to operate a generator (top gas pressure recovery turbine, i.e. TRT in short).
+TRT can generate electrical energy (power) up to 35 kWh/ ton of hot metal without burning any fuel.
 Dry type of TRT can produce more power then wet type.

 Cleaning of BF gas

-The gas is sent to the dust catchers by a single down comer and enters through the top by a vertical pipe that carries the gas downward inside the dust catcher.
-This pipe flares at its lower extremity like an inverted funnel, so that as the gas passes downward its velocity (and thus its dust carrying potential) decreases, and most of the coarser dust (coarser than 0.8mm) drops out of the gas stream and is deposited in the cone at the bottom of the dust catcher, because the bottom of the dust catcher is closed, and the gas outlet is near the top, the direction of the travel of the gas must reverse 180 degrees.
+The BF gas is sent to the dust catchers by a single down comer and enters through the top of the dust catcher by a vertical pipe which carries the gas downward inside the dust catcher.
+This pipe flares at its lower extremity like an inverted funnel, so that as the gas passes downward its velocity (and thus its dust carrying potential) decreases, and most of the coarser dust (coarser than 0.8 mm) drops out of the gas stream and is deposited in the cone at the bottom of the dust catcher.
+Because the bottom of the dust catcher is closed, and the gas outlet is near the top, the direction of the travel of the gas gets reversed 180 degrees.
 This sudden reversal in the direction of flow causes more of the dust to get settle down.

 After dust catcher the gas is sent to secondary gas cleaning stage.
 Here BF gas is cleaned either by dry type gas cleaning system or wet type gas cleaning plants.
 In dry type gas cleaning plants bag filters are used for removal of fines particles of dust while in the wet type gas cleaning plant BF gas is washed of dust in scrubbers in several stages.